Points and badges

 Points-based roles with badges

-Brand new users fall into the Newbie role--until they earn their first 10 points.
-Once you've earned those 10, your noob days are over, and you're a full member of our community.
-Forevermore.
+Brand new users fall into the New Member role until they earn their first 10 points.
+Once you've earned those 10, your pledge days are over, and you're a member of our community.

 This is the standard role.
-Users already signed up when we instituted our scoring system will be placed in this category automatically.
-Your status as a community member gives you a fully editable profile, where you can post your picture, a short bio, and link to your website.
+Your status as a community member gives you a fully editable profile, where you can post your picture, a short bio, and add your Twitter handle.

-Now you're really here.
-You've collected 30 points--reading, rating, and commenting--so you get a new badge.
+Now you're really a part of the community.
+You've collected 30 points through reading, rating, and commenting, so you get a new badge.
 You're an Open Enthusiast, and we're glad to have you.
-Now others will know you've been around a little bit, and have something to say.
+Now others will know you've been around a little bit and have something to say.

 You've said your piece and rated others, and amassed 100 points worth of kudos and cred.
 Congrats.
-You're a Rock Star.
-We're in awe.
-And now everybody knows it.
-You're now eligibleto be a community moderator.
+We like how you're thinking.
+Perhaps now you're thinking about how to become a community moderator.

 Wow, look at you go.
-You've written articles, commented, and rated comments all over the place--and made opensource.com your personal playground.
-You've certainly gone above-and-beyond, and we're showing our thanks (and letting you show off) with this new Sensei badge.
+You've written articles, commented, and rated comments all over the place—and made Opensource.com your personal playground.
+You've certainly gone above-and-beyond, and we're showing our thanks (and letting you show off) with your new Sensei badge.

 Your awesomeness knows no limits.
 We can't possibly thank you enough, but we can recognize your prowess.
-You've contributed articles, commented copiously, and added immeasurably to our little community.
-Our appreciation is not enough--but if you're ever in the neighborhood for an event we attend, come over and introduce yourself.
+You've contributed articles, commented copiously, and added immeasurably to our community.
+Our appreciation is not enough, but if you're ever in the neighborhood for an event we attend, come over and introduce yourself.
 Show us your badge, and we'll hook you up with any of the swag we can get our hands on.
-And probably take you out for a celebratory beverage.

 Add-on badges